adidde1073/trms_frontend/README.md

 List of features ready and TODOs for future development
 * Employees can submit for tuition reimbursements
+* Employees can cancel requests for reimbursement
 * Supervisors, Department Heads, and Benco can approve / reject requests
-* Send requests back to employees for more information
-* Reimbursement limits automatically reset every January 1st
+* Supervisors, Department Heads, and Benco can give feedback on requests

 ## Getting Started